rstudio/rsconnect-jupyter/README.md

 Guide](http://docs.rstudio.com/connect/user/api-keys.html) for
 instructions on generating API Keys for your user.

+When you click the Add Server button, `rsconnect-jupyter` will send a request to the RStudio Connect server to verify that it can be reached via the requested URL and that the API key is valid.

+If your RStudio Connect server was configured with a self-signed certificate (or other certificate that computer hosting your Jupyter notebook server does not trust), the attempt to contact RStudio Connect will fail with a TLS-related error.
+In this case, please contact your system administrator for instructions on how to configure your computer to trust the certificate they have provided.
+If trusting the certificate is not an option, you can check the `Disable TLS Certificate Verification` box, which will bypass the certificate check.
+Your connection to the server will still be encrypted, though the server identity will not be verified.

 ![initial dialog that prompts for the location of RStudio Connect](docs/images/add-dialog.png)

 ### Publishing options